About Brachial Plexus Birth Palsy Injury

 Neurologists

 Neurologists evaluate the extent of your child’s injury at specific age-related milestones.
-They work closely with physical and occupational therapists to determine if progress is being achieved, and whether and when surgery should be the next step.
+They work closely with physical and occupational therapists to monitor progress and recommend when surgery should be the next step.

-Pediatric plastic surgeons assess whether early surgery to remove scar tissue and replace damaged nerves may restore lost sensation and movement in your child’s shoulder and arm.
+Pediatric plastic surgeons and neurosurgeons assess whether early surgery to remove scar tissue or replace damaged nerves may restore lost sensation and movement in your child’s shoulder and arm.

 Orthopaedic Surgeons

-Orthopaedic surgeons may recommend surgery to improve the function of the shoulder, elbow, or wrist by way of tendon-transfer operations.
+Orthopaedic surgeons may recommend surgery to improve the function of the shoulder, elbow, wrist, and hand by way of muscle and tendon-transfer operations.
 This typically takes place in children who are closer to age two.